jangroter/TrafficDensityImpactRL/README.md

 traffic with a tool to do so without any restrictions, licenses or limitations.
 It can be copied, modified, cited, etc. without any limitations.

+The full version of BlueSky without the plugins used for this project can be found at https://github.com/TUDelft-CNS-ATM/bluesky

 **Citation info:** J. M. Hoekstra and J. Ellerbroek, "[BlueSky ATC Simulator Project: an Open Data and Open Source Approach](https://www.researchgate.net/publication/304490055_BlueSky_ATC_Simulator_Project_an_Open_Data_and_Open_Source_Approach)", Proceedings of the seventh International Conference for Research on Air Transport (ICRAT), 2016.

 ## This Fork: "Analysing the Impact of Traffic Density on the Efficacy of Reinforcement Learning during Safe Vertical Manouevres."